Service Dog Training

 Service dog work doesn’t require different training — it requires stronger foundations, clearer communication, and higher standards of reliability.
 Communicate with Clarity™ provides that structure, regardless of the final goal.

 When both trainer and team agree that readiness has been demonstrated, a Public Access Test may be scheduled.
-This test is completed live on video, uninterrupted, under designated criteria.
+This test is completed live on video, uninterrupted, under defined criteria.
 Successful verification is valid for two years, after which teams must re-test.
 Ongoing membership is not required during that period, though many teams choose to continue for support.

 Program Structure & Pricing